jaggux/Hunt/README.md

    and execute server.js
 3. while the server program is running go to this url: localhost:3000
 4. Have Fun.

+**Note: to check out the hunt work space click on the "hunt" button on the side bar once you have logged into the dashboard using credentials given below**

 **You may login as admin for now using these credentials:**